Effects of Hurricane Dorian in the Carolinas: North Carolina

 Throughout Hyde and Dare counties, heavy rainfall prompted the issuance of flash flood emergencies.
 In the former county, flooding closed multiple roads.
 Extensive impacts were recorded throughout Dare County, with 1,126 structures damaged, resulting in property damage of approximately $14.75 million.
-Additional damage was inflicted to cars, boats, campers, and recreational vehicles, which were not a part of the assessed damage total.
+Additional damage was inflicted on cars, boats, campers, and recreational vehicles, which were not a part of the assessed damage total.
 Trees were toppled and shingles were ripped off at both the Fort Raleigh National Historic Site and the Wright Brothers National Memorial.
 Strong east-northeasterly winds pushed water from the Atlantic Ocean into the Albemarle Sound, causing moderate flooding across Camden, Pasquotank, and Perquimans Counties, while also stranding vehicles.
 Flash flooding at Elizabeth City State University inundated campus streets and the interior entrances of several buildings.
 Water flowed into the Chowan River in Chowan County, with the gauge in Edenton reaching a maximum height of 3.85 ft.
 In extreme northeastern North Carolina, anomalous tides of 2.5–3.5 ft caused moderate to major coastal flooding across Currituck County.
 Duck recorded water levels 7.2 ft above average low tide levels.
 Access to the Outer Banks via Highway 168 was severed at high tide.
 A newly built solar farm was damaged in Grandy.
 In Kill Devil Hills, many homes and businesses were left without pieces of roofing.
 A quarter of the Avalon Pier was swept away.